impleotv/stanag-player-sdk-release/README.md

 No license is needed for SDK evaluation - it will work in demo mode (with some restrictions).

-**STANAG 4609 Player SDK.NET** is a node locked software, so you have to get a license (after purchasing the SDK) in order to lift demo restrictions.
-Please install it and fill an [online form](https://docs.google.com/forms/d/e/1FAIpQLSd_XW6bDsFce1G1cpds4gMQNlwNax0CvkWzcMbscxZ5rLaIbA/viewform), providing the ***Node Info*** string (IMPORTANT!!!) for the target machine.
+**STANAG 4609 Player SDK.NET** is a node-locked software, so you have to get a license (after purchasing the SDK) in order to lift demo restrictions.
+Please install it and fill out an [online form](https://docs.google.com/forms/d/e/1FAIpQLSd_XW6bDsFce1G1cpds4gMQNlwNax0CvkWzcMbscxZ5rLaIbA/viewform), providing the ***Node Info*** string (IMPORTANT!!!) for the target machine.
 ***Node Info*** string can be seen when you run the demo app, as shown below.

 ```